During orientation, I tell all of my students to fail miserably — like fall-on-your-face-so-hard-it-hurts kind of failure.

 They all laugh half-heartedly before I repeat, “No, I really want you to fail.”

-And although there may be little room for failure inside the classroom, we can promote exploration and play through co-curricular activities.
-Through feedback, we can convey to students that it is okay to try and fail.
+And although there may be little room for failure inside the learning environment, we can promote exploration and play through co-curricular activities.
+Through feedback, we can convey to college students that it is okay to try and fail.

 Being unafraid to try means you believe your worth is not tied to the outcome of a test, a relationship, a social media post, or a work deliverable.
 This notion requires a commitment to unlearning lessons about failure, reflectively inwardly, and getting comfortable with expressing vulnerability.